ed-santiago/social-media-project/README.md

 This project is finished and I don't plan working on it any further.

 ## Credits
-Thank you to Academy Xi for giving the main bulk of resources I need,
+Thank you to Academy Xi for giving the main bulk of resources I need.